July 22, 2018

 We only had time to fish the next morning, not long enough for the hatches to get going and the fish rising, so we prospected on top, but mainly caught fish on nymphs that morning into the early afternoon hours.

 It was a great way to end a fascinating odyssey across Montana, Wyoming, and ultimately I90 and back home.
-Unfortunately, the scenery is pretty bland once you get out past central South Dakota into easter SD and western MN.
+Unfortunately, the scenery is pretty bland once you get out past central South Dakota into eastern SD and western MN.